Looming global syringe shortage could hamper Africa’s vaccination rollout

 “Syringe production both globally and locally in Africa must be stepped up fast – countless African lives depend on it.
 The COVAX facility has been working to address this problem by securing agreements with manufacturers for the needle syringes and through better planning to avoid delivery [of vaccines] outpacing the supply of syringes,” she said.

-According to Moeti, the UNICEF shortfall of up to 2.2 billion auto-disable syringes for COVID-19 vaccination and routine immunisation in 2022.
+According to Moeti, the UNICEF shortfall of up to 2.2 billion auto-disable syringes for COVID-19 vaccination and routine immunization in 2022.

 Africa’s fight against COVID-19